gecko984/supervenn/README.md

 ### Credits
 This package was created and is maintained by [Fedor Indukaev](https://www.linkedin.com/in/fedor-indukaev-4a52961b/).
-My username on Gmail and Telegram is the same as on Github.
+You can contact me on Gmail and Telegram by the same username as on github.

 ### How can I help?
 - If you like supervenn, you can click the star at the top of the page and tell other people about this tool